zaid-hasan-ucf/cis4004termproject/README.md

 WARNING WARNING WARNING

-IF YOU ARE ON A MAC, TURN OFF AIRPLAY TEMPORARILY OTHERWISE THE BACKEND DOES NOT WORK.
+IF YOU ARE ON A MAC, TURN OFF AIRPLAY TEMPORARILY OTHERWISE THE BACKEND DOES NOT WORK!
+(We had this Issue)

 WARNING WARNING WARNING